eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

 Custom Containers
 =================

-IDLCXX allows users to supply their own container classes, replacing the default containers used for IDL sequences (bounded and unbounded), strings (bounded and unbounded), arrays and unions.
-All custom containers templates are set through the -f command line option, followed by the option to be set, an equals sign and the value to set it to.
+IDLCXX enables users to supply their own container classes, replacing the default containers used for IDL sequences (bounded and unbounded), strings (bounded and unbounded), arrays and unions.
+All custom containers templates are set through the ``-f`` command line option, followed by the option to be set, an equals sign and the value to set it to.
 Each template can have a varying number of tags, which are indicated by the following strings:

-- {TYPE}: will replace type names in sequences and arrays
+- ``{TYPE}``: will replace type names in sequences and arrays

-- {BOUND}: will replace maximum size values in bounded sequences and strings
+- ``{BOUND}``: will replace maximum size values in bounded sequences and strings

-- {DIMENSION}: will replace size in arrays
+- ``{DIMENSION}``: will replace size in arrays

-For example, to set a custom container for the bounded sequence, you need to add the following to the command line options of idlc:
+For example, to set a custom container for the bounded sequence, you must add the following to the command line options of ``idlc``:

 .. code:: bash

   -f bounded-sequence-template="company_name::special_bounded_sequence_impl<{TYPE}, {BOUND}>"

-Supplying this command line option would convert the following IDL code:
+Supplying this command line option converts the following IDL code from:

 .. code:: IDL